mulesoft-labs/api-console-cli/README.md

 Your feedback is welcome.
 If you need support for a method, command options other than described here please, file a feature request.
 If you find a bug, please, file a bug report with details so we can fix it.

 [warning]: docs/warning-icon.png "Warning"

+## Google Analytics tracking

+This CLI tool will ask you if you allow to send anonymous data to Google Analytics.
+This allows us to see how the tool is used and improve your experience in the future (by, for example, providing better default options).
+None of your data are sent to the analytics server.
+You can check collected data in source files.

+You can always say no when asked to share the data or pass `--no-ga` argument when executing the command.
+The tool detects CI environment and skips any GA questions or tracking.
+If the build fails due the question pass the `--no-ga` option.